jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 This step downloads an RDP file through your browser.

-2. If you are on a Windows computer, you can open the file through the browser
+3. If you are on a Windows computer, you can open the RDfile through the browser.
+Click **Connect** when prompted.

-3. If you are on a Mac, save the RDP file to a convenient location, and then open the file.
+4. If you are on a Mac, save the RDP file to a convenient location, and then open the file.
 If you are prompted to verify a certificate, click **Continue**.
 Enter the credentials you specified in the step 1 when prompted.
 4.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2Mzk1ODEyN119
+eyJoaXN0b3J5IjpbLTI3NjYyNzY4NF19
 -->